HydraMeshnet/developer-portal/dac.md

 # IOP DAC (Project Morpheus)

 Decentralized Access Control framework based on <a href="https://w3c.github.io/did-core">W3C standards</a> to provide SSI solutions, store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable credentials/claims (VCs) off-ledger.
+See [our DID method](w3c) for further details.

 This page gives you a detailed overview of DAC's architecture, API and SDK that provides an easy integration with other apps and tools.